Hallie Q. Brown Community Center

-Hallie Q. Brown Community Center is an African American not-for-profit social service agency located in the Rondo Neighborhood of Saint Paul, Minnesota, US, founded in 1929.
+Hallie Q. Brown Community Center is an African-American not-for-profit social service agency located in the Rondo neighborhood of Saint Paul, Minnesota, US, founded in 1929.
 Its slogan is 'Lighthouse of the Community'.
 The Hallie Q. Brown Community Center (HQB) is one of the largest African American non-profit organizations in the state of Minnesota.
 The center is named for Hallie Quinn Brown (1849–1950) a famous Black educator, activist, orator and writer agitating for civil rights, and women's rights.
 She also called out the injustices of the convict lease system.
 The organization supports the community with a full range of services including early childhood education (preschool and daycare), before and after school care, basic needs (food shelf, clothing, supportive resources, etc.), senior programming, historical archives, and anti-racism and equity programming.
 HQB administers the Martin Luther King Service Center which consists of a little over half of the building and houses other agencies and organizations providing programming in the arts, recreation and other social and civic issues, including the nationally recognized Penumbra Theater Company.
 The City of Saint Paul administers the Martin Luther King Recreation Center, which consists of the remaining part of the overall building.

 Overview

 The Hallie Q. Brown Community Center began as a settlement house aptly named Hallie Q. Brown House.
 It has been serving the community since 1929.
 It currently provides services every year to as many as 50,000 people, including food support, child care, senior programs, and cultural activities.
-It is also home to a historical archive of Rondo Neighborhood information and resources.
+It is also home to a historical archive of Rondo neighborhood information and resources.
 Programming of the center ranges from basic - food drives and clothing closet - to social, developmental and professional opportunities such as 'Prepare and Prosper' - free tax preparation services from January through April; and Project CHEER - free piano and guitar lessons - supported by the Schubert Club.
 They are also a fiscal agent, and support smaller organizations by providing mailboxes, phone lines, and office-space.

-On its official website, Hallie Q. Brown Community Center defines its mission as the following: